 We are currently offering in-person services that are also streamed for online viewing.
 Below you will find links to our services online, and some other online resources available to you and your family.

 In-Person Worship Services of Middletown SDA Church

-We will be conducting in-person worship at Middletown SDA Church with limited capacity on Sabbath, December 19.
-Safety recommendations are in place to protect the well-being of all who attend.
-Please see here for details and to reserve your spot.
+We are conducting in-person worship at Middletown SDA Church with no capacity restrictions.
+Some safety recommendations are in still in place to protect the well-being of all who attend.
+Please see here for details.

 The world needs to hear about Gods love more than ever, and your support of the ministries of the Middletown SDA Church and the SDA Church as a whole through donations to Tithe and Local Church Budget will help ensure we can continue ministries, even when they can't be in person.
 Since we can't pass the plate on Sabbath, you can still return back to God his offerings through the Online Giving portal.

 Adult Sabbath School Resources